Starter Guide to Requirements Management

 • Directory 498-doc-templates-prj stores a small ReqView project to maintain our document templates.

-In the next chapter, we will introduce various methodologies and development standards for the Systems Development Life-cycle (SLDC) process.
+In the next Chapter 3, we will introduce various methodologies and development standards for the Systems Development Life-cycle (SLDC) process.
 Then, we will discuss selection of development model for our example UNEX project.

 Starter Guide